dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/building-models/python-models.md

 #### Configuring packages

-We encourage you to explicitly configure required packages and versions, so that dbt can track them in project metadata.
+We encourage you to explicitly configure required packages and versions so dbt can track them in project metadata.
 This configuration is required for the implementation on some platforms.
 If you need specific versions of packages, specify them.

 <File name='models/my_python_model.py'>